olexsmir/gopher.nvim/README.md

     "nvim-treesitter/nvim-treesitter",
     "mfussenegger/nvim-dap", -- (optional) only if you use `gopher.dap`
   },
-  -- (optional) update pluign's deps on every update build = function()
+  -- (optional) update plugin's deps on every update build = function()
     vim.cmd.GoInstallDeps()
   end,